-For more information about these pharmacy choices and filling your prescriptions, see Chapter 5 in this booklet and the plan's Provider and Pharmacy Directory.
+For more information about these pharmacy choices and filling your prescriptions, see Chapter 5 and the plan's Provider and Pharmacy Directory.

-Section 5.2 A table that shows your costs for a onemonth supply of a drug
+Section 5.2 A table that shows your costs for a one-month supply of a drug

 During the Initial Coverage Stage, your share of the cost of a covered drug will be either a copayment or coinsurance.